-The University of New Haven’s online M.A. in Clinical Mental Health Counseling program prepares you to advance your career as a Licensed Professional Counselor or National Certified Counselor in a variety of settings.
-Concentrations in forensic mental health and community development give you the opportunity to specialize your skills for in-demand practice areas.
+The University of New Haven’s online M.A. in Clinical Mental Health Counseling program prepares you to advance your career as a Licensed Professional Counselor or National Certified Counselor in a variety of settings.* A concentration in forensic mental health gives you the opportunity to specialize your skills for an in-demand practice area.

 Mental Health Clinician

 Mental health clinicians work with individuals or groups to treat and diagnose mental health conditions.
 They evaluate patients, guide them through counseling sessions, and assess progress over time.
 Mental health clinicians might work in hospitals, inpatient and outpatient facilities, or community agencies.

 Substance abuse counselors, also known as addiction counselors, serve clients with addiction in crisis or recovery contexts.
 They help them develop strategies to cope with substance abuse and receive the treatment they need.
 In many cases, these counseling professionals coordinate with psychologists, psychiatrists, or social workers to develop effective treatment plans.

 Additional clinical mental health counseling jobs:

 Request More Information